KRFOSS/kali-docs/nethunter/_index.md

 Beyond the [penetration testing tools](https://tools.kali.org/) included in Kali Linux, NetHunter also supports several additional classes, such as **HID Keyboard Attacks**, **BadUSB attacks**, **Evil AP MANA attacks**, and many more.

 For more information about the moving parts that make up NetHunter, check out our [NetHunter Components](nethunter-components/) page.
-Kali NetHunter is an open-source project developed by [Offensive Security](https://www.offensive-security.com/) and the community.
+Kali NetHunter is an [Open-source project](/docs/policy/kali-linux-open-source-policy/) developed by [Offensive Security](https://www.offensive-security.com/) and the community.

 ## 1.0 NetHunter Editions